Rynhalt/AlphaAgents/README.md

     backtester.

-# Personal Background / Motivation
+# 🏦👾Personal Background / Motivation🍣🛸

 Recently, I completed a software engineer internship at an investment bank, and was exposed to equity systems and how technology really intersects with financial markets - and then I heard about this paper.